Damson Idris

-Adamson Alade-Bo "Damson" Idris (born 2 September 1991) is a British-Nigerian actor, entrepreneur and film producer.
-He is best known for starring in John Singleton's crime drama Snowfall, which debuted in 2017 on FX and ended in 2023 after six seasons.
-He played the co-lead in Netflix's 2021 sci-fi action film Outside the Wire and Formula One driver Joshua Pearce in the 2025 sports drama film F1.
+Adamson Alade-Bo "Damson" Idris (born 2 September 1991) is a British actor, entrepreneur and film producer.
+He began his career in theatre.
+He is best known for playing Franklin Saint in the FX crime drama Snowfall (2017–2023) and Joshua Pearce in Joseph Kosinski's sports film F1.

 Early life

 Idris was born in Peckham, South East London, to a Nigerian family of Yoruba descent.
 He is the youngest of six children.
-His mother, Philippa, is an entrepreneur.
+His mother Philippa is an entrepreneur.
 He was named Adamson after his grandfather, Adam Alade Idris.
-Idris played football and dreamed of being "the next Cristiano Ronaldo."
+Idris played football and dreamed of being "the next Lionel Messi."
 He also played rugby, and in 2002, shook the hand of Queen Elizabeth II when his team took part in her Golden Jubilee.
-One of his elder sisters works as his PR agent.

 Idris studied drama at Brunel University London.
 He completed a BA Honours degree in Theatre, Film & Television studies.
 He later received an Alumni Award for Outstanding Contribution to Culture and Creativity from the university in 2024.
 After graduating, Idris continued his training at Identity School of Acting in London alongside John Boyega, Letitia Wright, and Malachi Kirby.

 Career

 At Brunel, Idris met actress Cathy Tyson, who encouraged him to meet Ade Solanke and audition for a part in her play, Pandora's Box.
 He got the role, signed with an agent and began performing in more plays.
 After performing at the Royal National Theatre in London, Idris decided to pursue television and film roles.
-He had several parts on British series including Miranda (2013), Doctors (2015) and Casualty (2015).
+He also had several parts on British series including Miranda (2013), Doctors (2015) and Casualty (2015).

 Idris's breakout role is Franklin Saint, an ambitious 19-year-old drug dealer in Los Angeles, in the FX crime drama Snowfall, which debuted in July 2017.
 The first season of Snowfall — set in 1983 as The United States is on the verge of the crack cocaine epidemic — weaves together the stories of several characters whose lives collide because of drugs.
 Idris auditioned through video in London before flying to Los Angeles, where he spent the day with John Singleton, who wanted to ensure Idris had mastery of the accent.
 To practice his American accent he worked with rapper WC, who tutored him on mannerisms specific to South Central Los Angeles.
 Idris earned strong reviews for his performance; Malcolm Venable of TV Guide called him "nothing short of captivating."
 The second series of Snowfall, set in 1984, premiered in July 2018.